 Testosterone & Hormonal Health

-When levels are genuinely low, sexual interest often declines.
+When levels are genuinely low, sexual interest often declines first.
 Energy may drop.
 Morning erections may become less frequent.
 In those cases, restoring levels can meaningfully improve overall sexual engagement and sometimes erection consistency.

-When testosterone is already within a normal physiological range, increasing it further does not reliably improve performance.
+When testosterone is already within a normal range, pushing it higher does not reliably improve performance.

 Where Testosterone Moves the Needle